In February, 1998 Issue of Rangefinder Magazine:

 by Kat Silverglate

 Cone Editions Press is now located in the rural village of East Topsham, Vermont.
-However, it was founded in 1980 in Port Chester, NY as an experimental, collaborative print workshop by Jon Cone.
-With an interest in painterly abstraction, Cone invited painters associated with the 1950's New York School including Norman Bluhm, Stanley Boxer, Lester Johnson and Wolf Kahn to collaborate with him in printmaking using screenprint, intaglio, and monoprint.
+However, it was founded in 1980 in Port Chester, NY as an experimental, collaborative printmaking workshop by Jon and Cathy Cone.
+With an interest in painterly abstraction, the Cones invited painters associated with the 1950's New York School including Norman Bluhm, Stanley Boxer, Lester Johnson and Wolf Kahn to collaborate with them in experimental printmaking using screenprint, intaglio, and monoprint.

-In 1983, Cone began to work with artists of his own generation.
+In 1983, Cone began to include collaborations with artists of his own generation.
 Many younger painters made prints at the Port Chester, NY studio including Emily Cheng, Lydia Dona, Willy Heeks, David Humphrey, David Kapp, Archie Rand and Carole Seborovski.
-The studio's early emphasis was on direct techniques including hand drawn screenprints using crayons and resists developed by Jon Cone.
+The studio's early emphasis was on direct techniques including hand drawn screenprints using crayons and resists developed by Jon Cone, and aquatint photogravures from hand drawn and painted mylars, and monoprint.

 In 1984 Jon Cone began experimenting with computers and printmaking.
 Cone considered these early experiments as an adjunct to the direct printmaking produced in the studio.
 One of the earliest collaborations with Joel Fisher produced temporal works in which the artist's drawings were digitized with an early prototype scanner and transformed by Cone into sound files which were edited with the artist's ears through a software produced in HyperCard by Cone.
-Ultimately, Cone and Fisher would produce unique computer derived screenprints as well as a unique etching produced from code written by Cone based on an anagram by Joel Fisher.
+Ultimately, Cone and Fisher would produce unique computer derived screenprints from these sound files, as well as unique etchings produced from code written by Cone based on an anagram by Joel Fisher.

-In 1985, the studio added aquatint photogravure etching, which permitted artists to start etchings from hand painted mylars.
-In 1986 the studio began including relief printing.
-Two highly popular relief print projects included Stanley Boxer's intaglio wiped woodcarved monoprints and the monumental sized Potato Prints Series with Archie Rand.
+In 1985, the studio added aquatint photogravure etching, which permitted artists to start etchings from hand drawn and hand painted mylars.
+In 1986, the studio began including relief printing.
+Three highly popular relief print projects included Stanley Boxer's intaglio wiped woodcarved monoprints, Lester Johnson's Man in Woodcut 1953-1957 (printed for the first time in 1985) portfolio, and the monumental sized Potato Prints Series with Archie Rand.

 David Humphrey and Jon Cone collaborated in 1986 on the first of more than 14 years of digital projects in which they would combine computers with non-traditional printmaking.
 Humphrey used drawing and painting software to produce photo-etchings.
 Humphrey and Cone produced an elaborate digital collaboration in 1990 in which a grotesquely Orwellian use of technology enhanced personal memories scanned form the artist's family album.
 The results were monoprints printed from digitally screenprinted oil paint on plexiglass.
 Cone and Humphrey eventually collaborated on the Milk Series in which elaborate still lives composed and immersed in milk by the artist were scanned on the studio's newest equipment, a custom built 40"x60" direct scanner.